abhijeetadarsh/schooldb/readme.md

-Creating a README file is a crucial step to provide documentation and information about your project.
-Below is a template you can use as a starting point for your project's README file.
-Make sure to customize it according to your project's specific details.

 # School Database Project

 This project is a web application for managing a school database.
 It includes functionalities to handle student records, teacher information, classrooms, subjects, and class schedules.